mgenest/FileMonitor/README.md

 # FileMonitor
-A simple pure Python package for monitoring files and directories
+This project is for a pure Python module for a simple file monitor.
+At this time I am not accepting pull requests.